trcrsired/Portable-Cpp-Guideline/README.md

 #### There is no way that you can always handle heap allocation failure to avoid crashing.

+In general, you should prefer just call ```std::abort``` if ```malloc(3)``` fails.

 1. Destructors can allocate memory again.
 That creates a vicious cycle and nobody knows what could happen.
 2. The implementation of GCC libsupc++ uses an emergency heap.
 However, implementing an emergency would still call ```std::terminate``` in many situations.
 So you can still get crashing even if it has an "emergency heap."
 I made the operator a new crash for allocation failure, removed the emergency heap from the libsupc++, and found no issues.
 No ABI issues.
 Nothing.
 3. Many libraries beneath you, including Glibc, would call xmalloc, which will still crash for malloc failure.
 You cannot avoid the issue unless you control all your source code.
 4. Operating Systems like Linux would overcommit and kill your process if you hit allocation failures.
 In general, programming languages like C++ cannot just handle allocation failures in any meaningful way, neither stack nor heap.
+5. C++ new throws exceptions.
+C++ codebase will usually allocate memory on the heap with new, creating tons of invisible code-path and potential exception-safety bugs.

 #### If you want to load large files, consider memory mapping API.

 I know you will try to make an argument that you want to load large files like image to memory for example.
 I am sorry, you are usually doing the wrong thing.
 Instead, you should use fstat(2) or Linux's statx syscall + memory mapping.

 ##### Advantages
 1. Memory mapping avoids the issue of file size overflow on 32 bits machine.